Mari Funaki

-Mari Funaki (1950 – 13 May 2010) was a leading contemporary jeweller, designer, metal-smith and sculptor.
+Mari Funaki (1950 – 13 May 2010) was an Australian contemporary jeweller, designer, metal-smith and sculptor.
 She was active from 1990 to 2010.
 Initially a jeweller, she moved towards "purely sculptural forms" from the late 1990s.

-Biography
+Early life and education

 Funaki was born in Matsue, Shimane, Japan.
 She moved to Australia in 1979 and studied painting and gold and silversmithing at the Royal Melbourne Institute of Technology (RMIT).

+Career

-In 1995 Funaki exhibited containers, containers for candles and gold jewellery in her exhibition Marie Funaki Metalwork in at the Crafts Council for the ACT.
+In 1995, Funaki exhibited containers, containers for candles and gold jewellery in her exhibition Marie Funaki Metalwork in at the Crafts Council for the ACT.
 Work from this exhibition caught the attention of and was acquired by Jim Logan, the new assistant curator of Australian decorative arts at the National Gallery of Australia.

 Funaki was known for her distinctive arthropod-like brooches, rings and bracelets, which later merged into her large scale geometric sculptural works, some up to 6 metres tall.
 She started Gallery Funaki, Melbourne in 1995.
-The gallery was regarded as one of the "key world jewellery spaces" showcasing the work of leading Australian and international jewellers.
+The gallery, now run by previous gallery director Katie Scott, is regarded as one of the "key world jewellery spaces" showcasing the work of leading Australian and international jewellers.

 In 2009, the Art Gallery of Western Australia held a solo exhibition Marie Funaki Works 1992–2009.
 Funaki produced a number of new works for this exhibition.
 The catalogue description of the exhibition explained:"There is always a sense of danger in her work, as the spindly legs of her insect-like containers support unlikely, unwieldy torsos, and as her rings and bracelets cultivate miniature monoliths that play with scale and weight in fascinating ways".

 In 2010, the National Gallery of Australia commissioned Funaki to create a sculpture for the entrance to the new Stage 1 building which included the Australian indigenous art galleries and the southern entrance.
 The sculpture Twilight was created in aluminium and finished with black polymer paint.
 Inspired by the pukumani burial poles of the Tiwi Islands, Funaki said of this work:"I like to make my forms stir people’s emotions or imagination.
 As an object maker I have always been interested in the interplay and dialogue between negative and positive, between volume and space, between inside and outside."During the final stages of creating this sculpture with fabricator Robert Hook, Funaki became unwell and died in May 2010 after a long battle with cancer.